 Ask your local high schools to teach logic

-The Institute hosts the Logic Rules summer camp for high school students in the Seattle area, and we partner with other organizations to host camps in other areas.
-We provide the curriculum and instructors, and the partner organizations provide the students and the venue.
-We invite teachers at local schools in each area to serve as paid assistant co-instructors, to prepare them to teach logic at their own schools.
+The Institute partners with other organizations to host the Logic Rules summer camps.
+We provide the curriculum, instructors and program activities, and partner organizations provide the students and the location.
+We also invite local teachers to serve as paid assistant co-instructors.
+This helps prepare them to teach logic at their own schools.
 Contact us to start a logic camp in your area.

 After-school programs introduce the principles of validity, deduction, and logical consequence with age-appropriate instruction for 5th through 8th grades.
 These skills apply to learning and reasoning in every subject and prepare young students for further study in logic.

 Each school district has different policies for after-school programs, so we rely on parents and PTA organizations to help identify opportunities and get programs started.
 Contact us to help start an after-school program in your area.

 Community Logic Literacy

-Community logic-literacy clinics are appropriate for students and adults.
+Community logic-literacy clinics are appropriate for secondary students and adults of all ages.
 We use the Stanford University curriculum which has proven effective for high school and college students from diverse backgrounds.
 We partner with libraries, community centers, and other organizations to host clinics.
 Contact us to help host a clinic in your community.